torvalds/linux/Documentation/crypto/devel-algos.rst

                                       '-----> CIPHERTEXT

-Please note that a pattern where .cia_setkey() is called multiple times is also valid:
+Please yeste that a pattern where .cia_setkey() is called multiple times is also valid:

 ::